Get us in your inbox

 Advertising

 Built in 1918 by Sears executive Albert Loeb, this elegant farm was designed to replicate the stone castles of Normandy, France.
-Originally a working dairy farm open to the public for browsing farming equipment sold through the Sears catalog, the venue has since been used as a rock music venue and is currently a World War I museum.
+Originally a working dairy farm open to the public for browsing farming equipment sold through the Sears catalog, Castle Farms has since been used as a rock music venue and is currently a World War I museum.
 Visit and take a self-guided tour of the gardens, hop on a coach ride or ride around the ground on a train.

 Recommended